DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 See [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD?path=%2FFAD%20Add%20DHDT_RejFdbk.sql&version=GBmaster)

-1. Give user the option to clear out the `DHDT_RejFdbkLetter$`(for when they're NOT appending new passes.
+1. Give user the option to clear out the `DHDT_RejFdbkLetter$` (for when they're NOT appending new rows).
 0. Insert into the actual table t_Dntl_RejFdbkLetter using STUDENT_ID_number.

 ## Importing IFY, ISPY, & PHE Applicants